Homemade elderberry syrup will save you a lot of money! If you don’t know about the amazingness of elderberry syrup yet, read this post to begin.

-So here is a recipe for making your own elderberry syrup at home!
+That said, here is a recipe for homemade elderberry syrup you can make at home.
 I was so surprised by how amazing it turned out!
 It tastes very similar to Sambucol’s elderberry syrup, but it cost half the price to make it myself and it contains lots of extra healthy ingredients.
 Best of all?
 No sugars or syrups added as a sweetener!
 We just used raw local honey!

 What you need: (makes about 10 ounces)